didrichsen/PGR209_Backend_Prog_Exam/README.md

 }

 ### Customer
-Customers can be created without specifying an address, initially, only email and name is required.
+Customers can be created without specifying an address, only email and name is required.
 However, as previously mentioned, they must have a registered address before being associated with any orders.
 It's worth noting that a customer can have multiple addresses associated with their profile.
 The creation of a customer involves sending a Customer Object through the designated API endpoint.